liumingfang123/LearnGit/readme.txt

-git is  a distrubuted version control system. git is free software. git is a software. git has a mutable index called stage.`
+git is  a distrubuted version control system. git is free software. git is a software. git has a mutable index called stage. git have changed from dev.